JGrana01/chatai/README.md

 ```

 As new chat logs are created, chatai will remove the earlist logs to keep the number of files to NUMLOGS.
 This is configurable.

+There is also an argument (show) that will display all the chat sessions (using "more) from the earlist to the most recent.

 Here is a typical /jffs/addons/chatai/chatai.conf file:
 ```